FortinetCloudCSE/FortiGate-AWS-CNF-TEC-Workshop/content/03/33_Discussion.md

 ### Advantages of Using AWS CloudShell for Deployment

 AWS CloudShell is a browser-based shell that makes it easy to securely manage, explore, and interact with your AWS resources.
-CloudShell is pre-authenticated with your console credentials, and common development and operations tools are pre-installed.
+CloudShell is pre-authenticated with your console credentials and common development and operations tools are pre-installed.
 CloudShell is available in all commercial AWS regions at no additional cost and provides an environment with preconfigured CLI tools and access to AWS services.
 CloudShell provides a temporary 1 GB storage volume that is deleted after 120 minutes of inactivity.
 CloudShell is a convenient method to deploy IaC templates for demonstrations and quick deployments.

 ### Alternative Methods of using Terraform in Production Environments